Didictateur/QElephant/README.md

 > [!IMPORTANT]
 > Because the value of $\alpha$ and $\beta$ gives the probability of each states, it is essential that $|\alpha|²+|\beta|²=1$.
 On the other case, the QuBit cannot be created.

-To simulate intricated QuBit, `MuBit` are used.
+To simulate entangled QuBit, `MuBit` are used.
 As for `QuBit`, they are initalized like this:

 ```
 mq = MuBit(n)
 q = mq[0]
 ```

-`n` gives the number of intricated QuBit.
+`n` gives the number of entangled QuBit.
 When created, a MuBit is in the state with only zeros.

 `mq[0]` returns a QuBit, here the first one, wich can be manipulated.
-Because of the intrication, manipulating a intricated QuBit implies that other QuBits are manipulated too.
+Because of the intrication, manipulating a entangled QuBit implies that other QuBits are manipulated too.

 ### Matrix
 `Matrix` are used to manipulate the state of the QuBit.
 For example, the QuBit